CleverFlare/blog-it/README.md

 - [ ] Fix the issue with github auth
 - [ ] Add block-based rich text editor using EditorJS
 - [ ] Add markdown support

+## Bug fix

+- ~Replace the email provider auth with the regular credentials auth~